BrenKenna/audioValidation/README.md

 With the queue now completed, can start to look at embedding the audioValidator into previous EMR TF code.
 Need to rerun & become familiar with again before updating the EMR version used by that code, then start the bootstrapping (python3, librosa + dependencies + audioValidator).
-To b tested out with a single track, then look to 10 etc
+To be tested out with a single track, then look to 10 etc.

-Then see where things lie there, in general and the notion of auto-scaling kinesis streams.
+Then see where things lie there, in general and the notion of 'auto-scaling' kinesis streams so that an instance of a consumer app does not read all data but a subset of data.
+For instance a subnet hosting an app has N streams to distribute entire audio signals to, the specific number is dynamic and scales with an ASG.

 ### Summary Points